-Today, in this article we will explore some hotkeys that help you to access Taskbar while being in Full-Screen mode on Windows 10.
-The taskbar is the bottom part of Desktop and it contains several important tools like – Cortana, list of installed applications, and notification panel.
+In this tutorial, we will explore some hotkeys that will help you to access Taskbar while being in Full-Screen mode on Windows 10.
+The taskbar is the bottom part of the Desktop and it contains several important tools like – Cortana, a list of installed applications, and a notification panel.

 Access Taskbar in Full-Screen mode on Windows 10

-Full-Screen mode helps to have a larger Desktop Screen without Title bar and Taskbar.
+Full-Screen mode helps to have a larger Desktop Screen without a Title bar and Taskbar.
 Earlier versions of Windows allow limited apps to run while being in Full Mode.
-With Windows 10 19H1, users can maximize the items at both i.e. Desktop or Universal app together.
+With Windows 10 19H1 onward, users can maximize the items at both i.e. Desktop or Universal app together.

 There are several hotkey amalgamations to access different apps when you have enabled Full-Screen mode on Windows 10.
 Some key examples are-